 Finance prepares annual and periodic financial reports and analyses, and the annual budget.
 It also maintains internal control over financial transactions and resources, expenditures for budgetary accounts, the receipt and disbursement of funds, and provides centralized accounts receivable processing and control.
 The department coordinates and controls purchasing functions.

 Human Resource Management is responsible for the development and implementation of the Institute’s policy on human resources and organizational development.
 It supports and advises all departments and the Director on the various issues within the integrated personnel management.
 P&O is also responsible for the personnel and salary administration and provides information on (internal) rules and regulations.

 IT is responsible for all IT related facilities and activities at IHE Delft.

 Office of the Rector

-The Office of the Rector consists of the Liaison Office and Communication Office.
-It is responsible for public relations, communications and marketing, including events coordination.
-It is also the focal point for project acquisition, providing support and advice to the academic departments in their acquisition and project implementation activities.
+The Office of the Rector consists of the Communication Office and the Liaison Office.
+The former is responsible for public relations, communications and marketing, including events coordination.
+Liaison Office is the focal point for project acquisition, providing support and advice to the academic departments in their acquisition and project implementation activities.